Mohammed2023-224/Magento/Readme.md

 ## Introduction

  This is an automated testing project for a demo E-commerce website https://magento.softwaretestingboard.com/ .
- Automated some tests to check the filters and categories and an end-to-end test about the full process from navigating to the website and then searching and ordering the product using parallel execution to execute on 3 browsers simultaneously. number of tests is 6 for each browser
+ Automated some tests to check the filters and categories and an end-to-end test about the full process from navigating to the website and searching and ordering the product using parallel execution to execute on 3 browsers simultaneously. number of tests is 6 for each browser

 ## Tools and Dependencies